lukas99o/Technical-Documentation-Page/README.md

 # C# Documentation

 ## Introduction
 Welcome to the C# Documentation project!
-This repository contains comprehensive technical documentation designed to help new and experienced developers understand and master C# programming.
-From basic concepts like variables and data types to advanced topics such as concurrency and async programming, this documentation covers a wide range of C# features.
+This repository contains comprehensive technical documentation designed to help new developers understand C# programming.
+It covers basic concepts like variables and data types.

 ## Features
 - **Comprehensive Coverage**: Detailed explanations of C# syntax and features.